 The turbines were erected in late 2009, and began supplying electricity to the bases in December 2009.

-In April 2012, Meridian Energy announced that production of electricity from the Ross Island wind farm was above expectations, bringing benefits to this fragile environment.
+In April 2012, Antarctica New Zealand and Meridian Energy announced that production of electricity from the Ross Island wind farm was above expectations, bringing benefits to this fragile environment.

 Output from the wind farm reduces the running time for diesel generators.
 The wind farm is expected to reduce the two bases' diesel consumption by approximately 463,000 litres of fuel each year - initially reducing fuel consumption by 11%.
 The project will result in a reduction of greenhouse gas production from both bases of 1,242 tonnes of carbon dioxide annually.
 It will also reduce the costs and risks associated with transporting fuel to Antarctica.

-Project blog - follow the story of the wind farm's contruction
+- Project blog - follow the story of the wind farm's construction